-There are two ways of climbing Machu Picchu: either along a fairly arduous, 4-day/3-night path with three serious mountain passes, or as part of a more recently opened and more accessible 2-day/1-night short inca trail.
+There are two ways of climbing Machu Picchu: either along a fairly arduous, 4-day/3-night path with three serious mountain passes, or as part of a more recently opened and more accessible 2 Day Inca Trail Tour.
 You can hire porters to haul your packs or suck it up and do it the hard way, but, in contrast to past years, when independent hikers could emabark on the trekking Machu Picchu on their own, you must now go as part of an organized group arranged by an officially sanctioned tour agency.

 Most agencies run minibuses to the start of the trekking Machu Picchu past the village of Chillca at Piscakucho (km 82).
 After crossing the Río Urubamba and taking care of trail fees and registration formalities, the trail climbs gently alongside the river to the first archaeological site of Llactapata before heading south down a side valley of the Río Kusichaca.
 The trail Machu Picchu south leads 7km to the hamlet of Wayllabamba (3100m), where you can take a breather to appreciate views of snowy Veronica (5750m).